connorjclark/as3unit/README.md

-# FlashUnit
+# AS3Unit

-FlashUnit is a unit testing framework for Flash.
+AS3Unit is a unit testing framework for ActionScript / Flash.

   - Automate your unit testing
   - Minimal set up

 ### Installation

-In order to use FlashUnit, you need the following installed on your system and in your ENV variable:
+In order to use AS3Unit, you need the following installed on your system and in your ENV variable:

 - [Ruby](https://www.ruby-lang.org/en/downloads/)
 - [Adobe Flex](http://www.adobe.com/devnet/flex/flex-sdk-download.html)*